 After installation, the BigFix product is automatically set up to subscribe to certain management and maintenance sites.
 In this way content from those sites automatically flows into your enterprise and is evaluated for relevance on all computers running the BigFix client.

 Run these steps to subscribe to the Patch Management site:

 1. Open the BigFix console by double clicking the icon:

 - 2. Click the License Overview dashboard. - 3.
-Scroll down to the Patch Management area.
+Select the Patch Management tab.